 Serves those who power our economy: Social housing provides homes for essential workers like teachers, firefighters, and service workers who are rent burdened or priced out of market rate rents, yet don’t qualify for affordable housing.

 Different funding sources: Since social housing is not funded via tax credits, it has flexibility and nimbleness to move quickly.
-Our funding would come from public dollars generated through a compensation tax on companies who pay more than $1 million in wages to any single employee.
+Our funding comes from public dollars generated through a compensation tax on companies who pay more than $1 million in wages to any single employee.
 Traditional affordable housing projects are generally financed through a combination of tax credits, grants, and low-interest loans.